selivan/https-ssl-cert-check-zabbix/README.md

 #### Using with busybox, like Alpine-based Docker images

 Busybox `date` can not parse date format from `openssl`.
-If you are using busybox, for example for Alpine-based Docker images, install `coreutils` package.
+If you are using the script in busybox, for example in Alpine-based Docker images, install `coreutils` and `bash` packages.

 **P.S.** If this code is useful for you - don't forget to put a star on it's [github repo](https://github.com/selivan/https-ssl-cert-check-zabbix).